shughes1000/NFL-4th-Down-Decision-Calculator/README.md

 1) Make a custom expected points model for first downs.
 2) Make a model for field goal conversion percentage with a given field goal distance.
 3) Make a model that estimates expected points on punt play when given the yardline.
-4) Make a model that estimates conversion percentage on fourth dwons given the yardline and yards for a first down.
+4) Make a model that estimates conversion percentage on fourth downs given the yardline and yards for a first down.
 5) Make models for yards gained on a fourth down attempt when given the yardline, yards for first down, and whether the play converts or not.